 The Section 1.5.22 and in Section 1.5.24.
 The Speaker tier is not a real tier but it shows the Participant attribute of the top level tier in this cell.
 The TC (time code) tier shows the begin and end time of the top level annotation in this cell.option opens the same window as described in

-Hiding the top level tier(s) hides all depending tiers, effectively removing the
+Hiding the top level tier(s) hides all depending tiers, effectively removing the corresponding cells.

 A context-menu will also be shown when right-clicking an annotation.
 Depending on the annotation there can be different options.
 This allows you to start interlinearization of an annotation, delete an annotation, or add new annotations.